 Users who’re moving from Windows 7 or 8 to 10 will be prompted about choosing the privacy settings right at the time of the setup, while those already using 10 will be prompted with a notification to choose the privacy settings.

-“Regardless of your data collection choices, we will not use the contents of your email, chat, files or pictures to target ads to you,” the company concluded.
+“Regardless of your data collection choices, we will not use the contents of your email, chat, files or pictures to target ads to you,”

-To manage the data that has been collected by Microsoft, users simply have to be signed in to their Microsoft accounts and head to their privacy settings page.
+To manage the data that has been collected by Microsoft, users simply have to be signed in to their Microsoft accounts and head to their

 A welcome move by the company in order to ensure transparency in their methods of collecting user data and let them control that data too.